tmhp101106-sudo/codealpha_tasks/README.md

 ### 5. Future improvements:
-  I plan to add several more conversational texts and add a GUI for the chatbot and add difficulty level and scoring systems.
+  I plan to add several more conversational texts and add a GUI for the chatbot and add difficulty level and scoring systems for the hangman game.